Skallaturi/hephaistos-importer/README.md

 I plan to have this plugin integrate with other Starfinder projects for Obsidian.
 Please bring any to my knowledge.

-I also want to provide some kind of css template for better access to the fields.
-Maybe using another plugin.

 ## Contact

 [Github](https://github.com/Skallaturi/hephaistos-importer)